wtwwitt/project_3_subreddit_flair_suggestion/README.md

 |MEGATHREAD|MEGATHREAD|Model select MEGATHREAD as a predicted result|

 Using this approach, percentage of relevant suggestion will go up to almost 80%, which should be enough for the problem.

+### Limitations
+* The model is trained on only one subreddit, it will not work with the other subreddit.
+To create model for another subreddit, we may have to process the data from other subreddit differently.
+* The model will perform worse on tag (flair) with many off-topic posts.
+* To maintain the performance of tag suggestion, the model need to be retrain periodically as posts in subreddit should be continuously growing with a little bit different of language used.